 As an institute that is focused on preserving and renewing the environment through plant science, it is important for us to recognize and honor Indigenous people as the original stewards of the land and nature’s first defenders.

-The Osage tribe were in Missouri long before St. Louis was established in 1764, occupying land across Missouri, Arkansas, Oklahoma, and Kansas.
+The Osage Nation were in Missouri long before St. Louis was established in 1764, occupying land across Missouri, Arkansas, Oklahoma, and Kansas.
 “The vibrant history of the Osage is that of a proud, spiritual people who have weathered hardship to emerge as a leading force in Native America,” states the Osage Nation Foundation.
 They were known for being “bold warriors, skilled hunters and farmers, and preservers of family life.”

-Through the Treaty of 1808, the Osage tribe was forcibly removed from land in present-day Missouri and Arkansas.
+Through the Treaty of 1808, the Osage Nation was forcibly removed from land in present-day Missouri and Arkansas.
 Over a period of 72 years, the Osage were forced to surrender nearly all of their homeland.
 “By the time they negotiated the treaty of 1865, to purchase land in Oklahoma, the Osages had reduced in population by 95%” (Osage Nation Foundation).